 See more Octane recommendations and reviews in our guide on the Octane Elliptical Reviews.

 If the name of the Schwinn 430 seems familiar, it definitely should be.
 This high quality machine already made the top three in this guide as the best rated elliptical machine on the market, as well as the best machine from Schwinn.
-Retailing at less than $1000, the Schwinn 430 is a steal for buyers looking for a machine with all the bells and whistles.
+Just shell out a few hundred dollars — the Schwinn 430 is a steal for buyers looking for a machine with all the bells and whistles.
 Much cheaper than our winning Sole Fitness elliptical model, the Schwinn 430 Elliptical Machine still offers a range of great features that users will love.

 Along with some of the features we’ve already mentioned in our full review above, users can expect a fantastic warranty.
 The Schwinn 430 Elliptical Machine comes with a full 10-year guarantee on the elliptical frame, two-year mechanical coverage, one-year electrical and 90-days labour coverage.

 As you will likely remember, the Gazelle Edge already came in the top three in our guide as one of the best budget elliptical machines on the market.
-With a retail price under $200, the Gazelle Edge is by far the cheapest elliptical machine on the market.
+The Gazelle Edge is by far the cheapest elliptical machine on the market.
 A simple model with a minimalist design, the Gazelle Edge offers users all the basic features that are needed to have a daily exercise routine, without the frills and without the cost.